VV Buitenpost

-Voetbalvereniging Buitenpost is a football club from Buitenpost, Netherlands.
-VV Buitenpost plays in the 2018–19 Saturday Hoofdklasse.
+Voetbalvereniging Buitenpost is a Dutch association football club from Buitenpost, Friesland.
+They are currently members of the Vierde Divisie, the fifth tier of the Dutch football league system, and play their home matches at the 1,500-capacity home ground De Swadde.

 History

 VV Buitenpost was founded on 1 May 1942.

 They competed in the 2017–18 KNVB Cup.
 In the first preliminary round they won 4–3 against ZSV.
 In the second preliminary round they lost 0–2 against Genemuiden.